MarikaBBB/MarikaBBB/README.md

 <br>
 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- 🌱 I’m currently training as a Full Stack Software Developement at [Founders and Coders (FAC)](https://www.foundersandcoders.com/)
+- 🌱 Completed full-stack developer training at [Founders and Coders (FAC)](https://www.foundersandcoders.com/), cohort FAC29.

-- 🧠 I’m currently learning on [Execute Program: concurrency](https://www.executeprogram.com/courses/javascript-concurrency) and [SQL](https://www.executeprogram.com/courses/sql)
+- 🧠 Currently, I am enhancing my skills in [concurrency](https://www.executeprogram.com/courses/javascript-concurrency) and [SQL](https://www.executeprogram.com/courses/sql) through Execute Program.

-- 📓 You can check my learning journey in this [portfolio](https://github.com/FAC29A/Marika_Portfolio/blob/main/README.md)
+- 📓 My learning journey is documented in my [portfolio](https://github.com/FAC29A/Marika_Portfolio/blob/main/README.md).

 - 👨‍💻 All of my projects are available on my [GitHub](https://github.com/stars/MarikaBBB/lists/projects) repository.

-- 💻 View my [portfolio website](https://marikabbb.github.io/Portfolio-website/) built with JavaScript.
+- 💻 You can view my portfolio website, built with JavaScript, [here](https://marikabbb.github.io/Portfolio-website/).

-- 🏛️ **Background**: I hold a master's degree in the History of Art, and with over five years of hands-on experience in the dynamic London museum sector, I've held diverse roles ranging from visitor services, leadership, archives, to collection management.
+- 🏛️ **Background**: I hold a master's degree in the History of Art and have over five years of experience in the London museum sector.
+My roles have included visitor services, leadership, archives, and collection management.

-- 🌟 I love coding because it's like painting with technology, where I can bring my ideas to life in ways not possible in the physical world.
-Transitioning from the museum field, I'm drawn to the practicality of coding, solving problems and experiencing the rush of creating solutions that improve lives through technology.
+- 🌟 Coding is my passion because it allows me to bring my ideas to life in ways not possible in the physical world.
+Transitioning from the museum field, I am captivated by the practicality of coding, solving problems, and the thrill of creating solutions that improve lives through technology.
   <!-- I'm now crafting code, leveraging my diverse background to create innovative solutions with a strong commitment to accessibility and inclusion.-->
 <br>